AppDaemon/appdaemon/docs/DOCKER_TUTORIAL.rst

 * TOKEN: If your Home Assistant is using Long Lived Tokens you will need to use TOKEN

 Now, on your Docker host, for Linux users, run the following command, substituting the values above in the quotes below.
-(Note, if you do not need a TOKEN, you can omit the entire -e TOKEN line)
+(Note: to create a long lived token, click your user icon in the HA front end and look for the Long-Lived Access Tokens card.
+If you do not need a TOKEN, you can omit the entire -e TOKEN line)

 ::